jblls/Libcal-click/README.md

-# What's On interactive website.
+# What's On website.

-The client JS reads the JSON uploaded to the S3 bucket (where the Webapp is hosted) <br/>
+JS reads the JSON uploaded to the S3 bucket <br/>
 with an AWS Lambda, triggered every X hours. <br/>

 The python script: <br/>